pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

  - Roll-out of our new tabbed Reader Adaptive Documentation (incremental across the release cycle).

+[note]
+This is a Beta release, so you may encounter bugs and incomplete features.
+We strongly recommend that you take the necessary precautions, which include (but are not limited to) the following steps:

+ - Install Beta versions on a system specifically designated for testing; Beta is not recommended for production.
+ - Take a backup of any unrecoverable data on your test system prior to installing Beta versions.
+ - More specifically, if you use a system for testing MAAS releases, back up the MAAS database and any unique configuration files related to your use of MAAS prior to installing Beta versions.

+Essentially, expect that the Beta may not function properly under all conditions, possibly overwriting data and configuration information on the test machine.
+Beta versions usually behave fairly well, but be warned that across-the-board, error-free performance isn't something we expect from Beta releases.

+As you encounter failures, please take the time to [file a bug](https://maas.io/docs/report-a-bug) or let us know your thoughts [on the discourse user forum](https://discourse.maas.io/c/users/8).
+[/note]

 <a href="#heading--how-to-install-maas-3-2"><h2 id="heading--how-to-install-maas-3-2">How to install MAAS 3.2</h2></a>